TVs · Resale guide

 |---|---|---|

-This model doesn’t have significant variants like storage or engine options, so the condition is the primary driver of value.
+For this specific model, condition is everything—especially the screen.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Sony A80L 55” OLED in 2026